Fixed points and cycles of parking functions: Further discussions

 The following proposition is then immediate.

 \begin{proposition} Let $0\leq s \leq n$.
 We have

 \end{proposition}

 \begin{proof} We apply the generalized circle argument as described above.
 Arrange $k+nr$ spots in a circle.
 We first select $s$ spots for the first $s$ cars, which can be done in $\binom{k+nr}{s}$ ways.
 Then for the remaining $n-s$ cars, there are $(k+nr)^{n-s}$ possible preference sequences.
 Out of the $k+nr$ rotations for any preference sequence, exactly $k$ rotations become valid $(r, k)$-parking functions.
-The rest is standard circular symmetry argument. \end{proof}
+The rest is a standard circular symmetry argument as in the proof of Theorems \ref{classical-fixed} and \ref{classical-average}. \end{proof}